DGuhr/iptables-to-cilium-converter/README.md

 # iptables-to-cilium-converter
-This is a highly experimental vibecoded (yes, really :P) converter from iptables rules to cilium host firewall policy. use at your own risk, i don't even nearly have a clue what's going on ;)
+This is a highly experimental vibecoded (yes, really :P) converter from iptables rules to cilium ClusterwideNetworkPolicy. use at your own risk, i don't even nearly have a clue what's going on ;)
 No, really, just bc. someone in the cilium slack asked if there is a tool, there is none, so I was bored and thought "why not try" :)

 Used Claude 3.7 Sonnet and openAI for this.
 Took 15 min, so more or less a joke.
 I repeat: USE AT YOUR OWN RISK :-P